leeway64/promoting-human-rights-a-collection-of-organizations-I-support/README.md

 - [Human Rights Watch](https://www.hrw.org/): An organization that investigates and brings attention to human rights abuses from around the world.
 - [Freedom House](https://freedomhouse.org/): Freedom House protests against threats to democracy and "empower citizens to exercise their fundamental rights" through analysis, advocacy, and support to other defenders of freedom.
+- [Students for a Free Tibet](https://studentsforafreetibet.org/): A chapter-based organization that campaigns for the political freedom of the Tibetan people.

 ## Third-party tools